BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/itt-analysis.md

 These data were found in the files ../../data/raw/HFD ITT Data.csv and ../../data/raw/NCD ITT Data.csv.
 This document can be found in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity.
-This scipt was mst recently run on Tue Jan 24 15:57:22 2017.
+This scipt was mst recently run on Tue Jan 24 16:17:45 2017.

 ![](figures/itt-lineplot-1.png)<!-- -->

+### ITT Statistics

+Based on a mixed linear model testing for effects of a Diet:Treatment interaction, there is a significant interaction between Diet and Treatment during the ITT **(p=1.87576&times; 10^-8^)**.
+The residuals of this model fail to meet the criteria for normality via a Shapiro-Wilk test, so normality cannot be assumed (p=1.66328&times; 10^-15^).

 ## Normalized to Fasting Glucose